 - High-school diploma

-- At least three seasons of experience in trail construction and rehabilitation.
+- Previous experience in trail construction and rehabilitation

-- Training in natural-resources management or related field.
+- Training in natural-resources management or related field desired

 - Current first-aid and CPR certification (Wilderness First Aid or Wilderness First Responder)

 - Previous A.T. volunteer experience

 - Knowledge of the Appalachian Trail and the Appalachian Trail Conservancy